Infineon/mtb-example-wlan-offloads/README.md

     Network Stack Suspended, MCU will enter DeepSleep power mode
     ```
 8. Use the TCPDUMP utility to capture the over-the-air TCP keepalive packets between the client (target kit) and the server (PC).
-See [Software setup](#software-setup) to download this tool for Windows.
+See the [Software setup](#software-setup) to download this tool for Windows.
 On Ubuntu and macOS, this utility is natively available.

    **Ubuntu OS:**
    ```